-What is a symbol, and what is symbolism?
+What is a symbol and symbolism?

 A symbol is something that gives a certain meaning to an action, person, place, word, or thing in a piece of literature.
-Story-writers use symbolism to form a view of emotions or moods rather than just saying them plainly.
-Main symbols in The Old Man and the Sea are: Marlin, dreams, loins, sea, mast, shark, harpoons, bird, bear, and cottage.
+Story writers use symbolism to form a view of emotions or moods rather than just saying them plainly.
+Following are the main symbols used in “The Old Man and the Sea”:

-Santiago, the Old Man: The Symbol of Courage
+Santiago, the Old Man

 The old man is compared to Christ in a religious manner, in terms of stamina and endurance.
 He is a teacher like Christ who teaches Manolin to fish, and the way he is humble.
 Repeatedly, it is demonstrated that the old man is a symbol of Christ with the way he fights the marlin.
 Later on, he also survives the shark’s attacks.

 Manolin symbolizes pure love, compassion, and the circle of life.
 He dearly loves Santiago and cares for him.
 Between Manolin and Old Man, there is a vast age difference.
 It symbolizes their skills of fishing.
-One day Manolin will reach that point and carry Santiago’s legacy.
+One day Manolin will be able to reach that point and carry Santiago’s legacy.
 Manolin is the symbol of hope.

-The sharks in the Old Man and the Sea symbolize the obstacles in life and the labour against them.
+The sharks in “the Old Man and the Sea” symbolize the obstacles in life and the labour against them.
 Sharks are the opposite of the marlin.
 For Santiago, the sharks are vile predators, that are not worthy of admiration or glory.
 They are like detrimental energies that promote no other purpose in life.

 The lions in the story symbolize youth of the old man.
 They are a symbol of vitality.
 At the end of the novel, when Santiago dreams of the lions, it represents the hope of eternal life, of freedom and youth.
 Because of the qualities of strength of lions and their proud, the writer has used them to represent childhood days of Santiago.
 Lions are a symbol for his might and pride in days of his youth.
 Just as Santiago hunts the Marlin, lions are also mighty creatures and hunters.